redhat-cop/cloud.vmware_ops/roles/provision_vcenter/README.md

 ### VCSA VM
 - **provision_vcenter_vm_name**:
-  - str, The name for the vcenter vm, as seen in the web gui.
+  - str, The name for the vCenter vm, as seen in the web GUI.
 Required.

 - **provision_vcenter_vm_uuid**:
   - str, Specify the full VM UUID if multiple VMs in your cluster have the same name as `provision_vcenter_vm_name`.
 Optional.

 - **provision_vcenter_vm_password**:
-  - str, Specify the password used to access this appliance once its deployed.
+  - str, Specify the password used to access this appliance once it's deployed.
 Required if the VM does not already exist.
   - This password is used for SSH access (username: root) if its enabled, as well as web GUI access (username: administrator@vsphere.local)

 - **provision_vcenter_vm_datastore**: